diogoaurelio/schedoscopeWiki/Hive-Transformations.md

 ## In-Project

 The UDF can be part of the same codebase as the Schedoscope views.
-In this case, the UDF and classes it depends on should be bundled into an additional project jar.
-This filename of this jar should end with `-hive.jar` and be put into the classpath when launching Schedoscope.
+In this case, the UDF and the classes it depends on should be bundled into an additional project jar.
+The filename of this jar should end with `-hive.jar` and be on the classpath when launching Schedoscope.

-During startup, Schedoscope discovers such jar files on the classpath and uploads them to HDFS into the folder configured by the property `schedoscope.transformations.hive.location` suffixed by the environment config property `schedoscope.app.enviroment`.
+During startup, Schedoscope discovers `-hive.jar` files on the classpath and uploads them to HDFS into the folder configured by the property `schedoscope.transformations.hive.location` suffixed by the environment config property `schedoscope.app.enviroment`.
 Thus, the default folder is `/tmp/schedoscope/hive/dev/`.

-With maven, such a jar can be packaged using the Proguard plugin, for example:
+With Maven, a `-hive.jar` jar can be packaged using the Proguard plugin, for example:

     <plugin>
         <groupId>com.github.wvengen</groupId>